spacedrone404/windows-8-1-debloader-plus/README.md

 # DEBLOATER FOR WINDOWS 8.X

-> This is ALPHA!
+> This is BETA!
 Report bugs and suggestions in the Issues tab.

 Windows 7 Premium Assurance is coming to an end in January 2026, so i'm considering Windows 8.1 migration.